 All you have to do is choose the type of editing you want, if you wish to display color swatches or images, then type in the product attribute in the plugin dashboard, hit save changes, and you’re all done!

-And now, let’s look at some best practices for product templates, as well as some tips and tricks to know before you start delving into the technicalities.
+And now, let’s look at some best practices for product templates and tips and tricks before you start delving into the technicalities.

 Product Templates Best Case Practices